Jamesyang2333/hello-world/README.md

 # hello-world
-my first repository
+My first repository

-Hi, I'm James.
-A Computer Science major undergraduate in Nanyang Technological University, Singapore.
+Hi, I'm James Yang, a Computer Science undergraduate in Nanyang Technological University, Singapore.
+I would regularly upload the projects that I work on to this github account.